KarelVeldkamp/Food-Classification/README.md

-# Food recognition with an esemble of transfer leanring models
+# Food recognition with an esemble of transfer learning models

 This is code for an in-class kaggle competition concerned with classifying images of food.
 The data consists of 30612 training images with labels belonging to one of 80 food categories, and 7653 test images without labels.
 Labels for the testset are not available, but the accuracy of predictions could be retrieved on kaggle.

+*Some random images from the training set*
 ![Random images](/random_images.png "Random Images")

 # Model fitting